Research

 Viral therapy research

 Over the past 20 years, the Lang laboratory has played a significant role in the development and bench-to-bedside translation of Delta-24-RGD, a novel replication-competent, tumor selective oncolytic adenovirus.
 Our laboratory has demonstrated the efficacy of this virus in treating gliomas, in both preclinical glioma models and in human clinical trials.
 Specifically, we have shown that Delta-24-RGD is able to directly kill tumors by infecting and replicating in glioma cells, and ultimately lysing them.
-Equally important, we have recently provided evidence that Delta-24-RGD induces indirect cell death by activating a tumor-specific, cytotoxic T cell immune-mediated response.
-These preclinical studies led to a Phase I clinical trial of treating recurrent glioblastoma patients with Delta-24-RGD.
-Current research focuses on understanding the immune effects of Deta-24-RGD through studies using an immune-competent, adenovirus-permissive hamster for which we have developed a syngeneic orthotopic glioma model system.
+We have also recently provided evidence that Delta-24-RGD activates an immune response, which is an important finding because it indicates that Delta-24-RGD is an effective immunotherapy that could circumvent the known immune-evading properties of glioblastomas (GBMs).
+These preclinical studies led to a Phase I clinical trial where patients with recurrent GBM were treated with Delta-24-RGD, the results of which were published in 2018 (Lang FF et al. J Clin Oncol.).
+We are currently exploring mechanisms underlying the immune-mediated killing of tumor cells by Delta-24-RGD, developing strategies to combine Delta-24-RGD with immune checkpoint inhibitors and developing next-generation oncolytic viruses.

 Mesenchymal stem cell research